probaverse/distionary/README.md

 available.
 The built-in distributions act as building blocks for the wider probaverse.

+## Statement of Need

+In stochastic modeling and risk assessment, distributions should accurately reflect your data, rather than relying solely on out-of-the-box options like the Normal or Poisson distributions.
+Achieving realistic probability distributions demands a versatile workbench where distributions can be manipulated and data can inform their features.
+This is the goal of the broader probaverse ecosystem, with `distionary` playing a foundational role.

+As a core package within `probaverse`, `distionary` defines the probability distribution object and enables the evaluation of distribution properties, even when not explicitly specified.
+It is useful as a standalone package for users who can specify a distribution in some forms but need to evaluate it in others.

 ## Installation

 `distionary` is not on CRAN yet.
 You can download the development